jwoffindin/stk/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-STK provides an opinionated framework for managing AWS infrastructure with CloudFormation.
+STK provides an opinionated framework for better management of your AWS infrastructure with CloudFormation.

-The two key benefits of using `stk` for CloudFormation management.
+Some benefits of using `stk` for CloudFormation management.

-* Decouple CloudFormation templates from configuration.
-This simplifies multi-environment and allows you to build up a library of reusable components.
+* Encourages **composition of infrastructure through re-use of small, modular, sharable CloudFormation templates** over monolithic, complex templates.
+Think "lego" for infrastructure.
+Put together these Lego blocks in any number of combinations to deliver the infrastructure your business requires.
+* **Decouple CloudFormation templates (code) from configuration**.
+It's as good for your infrastructure as it is for your applications.
+Templates are stored in external Git repositories separate from configuration.
+Compose from a variety of private and open source template repositories.
-* Reduce change risk through improvded visibility.
-Use of Jinja2 for templates and use of explicit configuration (directly interpolated variables) over implicit configuration (AWS parameters) (more later) mean you can see exactly what is going to change.
+* **Reduce change risk through improved visibility** and simpler templates.
+Use of Jinja2 for templates and use of explicit configuration (directly interpolated variables) over implicit configuration (AWS parameters) means you can see exactly what is going to change.

 ### Local installation (Python/Pip)

+STK is written in Python.
+Install it from GitHub using Python pip, or use the docker image for your CI/CD pipelines:

 > **Note**:
 > Requires **python 3.10+**

 Install STK via pip